graphile/crystal/examples/forum/tutorial.md

 end if;
 ```

-This is an if/else statement that checks to see if the plaintext `password` argument we were provided matches the `password_hash` that was stored in our `forum_example_private.person_account`’s `password_hash` table.
-This check is done in the code `account.password_hash = crypt(password, account.password_hash)`.
-To better understand how this works, read the documentation for `pgcrypto` on [Password Hashing Functions](https://www.postgresql.org/docs/9.6/static/pgcrypto.html#AEN178870).
+This is an if/else statement that checks to see if the plaintext `password` argument we were provided matches the password hash that was stored in our `forum_example_private.person_account`’s `password_hash` table.
+If there is a match, then we return a JWT token.
+Otherwise we return null.
+The password match check is done in the code `account.password_hash = crypt(password, account.password_hash)`.
+To better understand how this works, read the documentation for `pgcrypto` on [password hashing functions](https://www.postgresql.org/docs/9.6/static/pgcrypto.html#AEN178870).

-If the `password` does match the `password_hash` then we return a `forum_example.jwt_token`, otherwise we return null.
-In order to construct a `forum_example.jwt_token` we use the Postgres [composite value input](https://www.postgresql.org/docs/9.6/static/rowtypes.html#AEN8046) syntax which looks like `('forum_example_person', account.person_id)`.
+In order to construct a `forum_example.jwt_token` we use the Postgres [composite value input](https://www.postgresql.org/docs/9.6/static/rowtypes.html#AEN8046) syntax which looks like: `('forum_example_person', account.person_id)`.
 Then we cast that composite value with `::forum_example.jwt_token`.
 The order in which the values go is the order in which they were originally defined.
 Since we defined `role` first and `person_id` second, this JWT will have a `role` of `forum_example_person` and a `person_id` of `account.person_id`.

-> **Warning:** Passwords will be in plaintext from the browser from the database to this function as well.
-This isn’t bad, just make sure to be careful of logging so you aren’t accidently logging users’ passwords.
+> **Warning:** Be careful about logging around this function too.

-Now that we know how to get JWTs for our users, let’s use our authorized user, and see what permissions we can give them.
+Now that we know how to get JWTs for our users, let’s use the JWTs.

 ### Using the Authorized User
 Before we define permissions for our user, let’s utilize the fact that they are logged in by defining a quick Postgres function.